Djensonsan/Distributed-Applications-Project/README.md

 ## Installation

-In order to run the application, first start the Glassfish server.
+In order to run the application, start the Glassfish server (configuration will not be discussed).
 Then, run the following commands to start the Angular CLI.

 ```bash